mbod/comm4190_S25_Final_Project_GroupM/README.md

 - **API Rate Limits**: If you encounter errors related to API limits, wait a few minutes before trying again.
 - **Missing Data**: Some biotech stocks may have incomplete data depending on their size and reporting history.
-- **Chart Generation**: If the custom chart fails to generate, the system will fall back to a basic price chart.

 ---